PATH CASE STUDY

 Why was PATH chosen to do this work?

-A key success factor for the national introduction and integration of the STREAM is direct government involvement and ownership.
-In Uganda, Ghana, and Ethiopia, PATH has cultivated strong relationships with government actors responsible for WASH services across various levels of the health system—national, regional, and district level.
+A key success factor in national introduction and integration of the STREAM is direct government involvement and ownership.
+In Uganda, Ghana, and Ethiopia, PATH has cultivated strong relationships with government actors responsible for WASH services across national, regional, and district levels of each health system.

-Our collaborative approach has enabled us to achieve key milestones in these countries, where the successful integration of STREAM into national health care systems contributes toward ensuring access to safe and effective WASH services in health care facilities.
+Our collaborative approach has enabled us to achieve key milestones in these countries, where the successful integration of the STREAM into national health systems contributes to ensuring access to safe and effective WASH services in health facilities.

 Our approach

-In all three project countries, PATH maintains strong relationships with directors from various regulatory departments, ensuring sustainability even during government and staff transitions, which has helped inform and drive project objectives, generate ownership and buy-in for the project, and further integrate the device into national health systems.
+In all three project countries, PATH maintains strong relationships with the directors of various regulatory departments, ensuring sustainability even during government and staff transitions, which has helped inform and drive project objectives, generate ownership and buy-in for the project, and further integrate the device into national health systems.

 Uganda

-Together, the MOH/CSD and PATH jointly designed STREAM evaluations to generate evidence on the performance, acceptability, and cost impact of the STREAM in health facilities and prepared and presented results to technical and ministerial-level governmental policy approval bodies (see Figure 1).
+Together, the MOH/CSD and PATH designed evaluations of the STREAM to generate evidence on its performance, acceptability, and cost impact in health facilities and prepared and presented results to technical and ministerial-level governmental policy approval bodies (see Figure 1).

 In October 2022, the National Advisory Committee on Medical Equipment issued a report concluding, “The device is recommended for Health Centres III and IV to the General Hospital Level.”

-PATH spent years building a strong working relationship with the MOH Acting Commissioner Health Services, Clinical Services, Dr. Rony Bahatungire, and the MOH staff.
+PATH spent years building strong working relationships with Dr. Henry G. Mwebesa, Director General of Health Services at the Uganda MOH, and MOH staff.
 Their expertise helped us to traverse regulatory hurdles and lent us additional credibility with regulatory approval bodies.

 “As the Ministry of Health, we are in full support of this technology.
 I call upon the leadership of the private health facilities and private-not-for-profit health facilities to embrace this new technology.”